Verteiron/BakedBeansOfSkyrim/doc/vBBS_READMEPlaintext.txt

 Extra special thanks to memlapse, who has gone to great, nay, absurd trouble (and saved me a great deal of time) testing this mod for me!
 Click on his name and give that guy some Kudos!

+Version 1.09 "A bugfix!"
+Fixed a bug that caused the "Jumping relieves pressure" checkbox to not work properly.
+Thanks to maskedmadnessq for reporting this one.

 Version 1.08 "Not the features you need, but the features you deserve."

 Added Bean Chili, a fearsome combination of Baked Beans, Beef, Mammoth Cheese and Cabbage.
 Eating it will instantly max out your gas level, as well as granting access to...